Back to Roborock Guides

 What Usually Goes Wrong

-• Brush module not seated properly
+• Brush cover not properly latched — safety interlock stops

-• Brush motor burned out
+• Brush motor burned out from extended operation with heavy

 Official Manufacturer Manual